palewar/palewar.github.io/source/_posts/2014-11-21-cocoapods-is-ready-for-swift.markdown

 While a public release is still some time away, you can use CocoaPods unreleased code to start integrating Swift libs in your projects right now.
 Just be cautious, that this is not fully tested code and treat it as a stopgap measure till 0.36 comes out.
 Ok so let's see what needs to be done:

-* Create a file, called 'Gemfile' in your project directory and just paste these lines in the file and save:
+* Create a file, called `Gemfile` in your project directory and just paste these lines in the file and save:

 ``` ruby
 source 'https://rubygems.org'